seandstewart/bardly/pending/problems/troilus-and-cressida/11-player.md

 Do to this body what extremes you can;
 But the strong base and building of my love
 Is as the very centre of the earth,
 Drawing all things to it.
-I'll go in and weep,--
+I'll go in and weep--

 **PANDARUS**
 Do, do.